+Valuation Date December 31, 2020

+2020, Published July 20, 2021

-Valuation Date December 31, 2019 2018, Published July 24, 2019 Actuarial cost method Entry Age Normal Inflation rate 2.40 percent (reduced from 2.50 percent) Investment rate of return 6.90 percent (reduced from 7.20 percent) Discount rate 6.90 percent (reduced from 7.20 percent) Projected salary increase 3.40 percent (reduced from 3.50 percent) Retiree healthcare participation Healthy retirees: 32%; Disabled retirees: 20% Healthy retirees and beneficiaries: Pub-2010 Healthy Retiree, sex distinct, generational with Unisex, Social Security Data Scale, with job category adjustments and set- backs as described in the valuation.
-Active members: Pub-2010 Employee, sex distinct, generational with Unisex, Social Security Data Scale, with job category adjustments and set-backs as described in the valuation.
-Disabled retirees: Pub-2010 Disabled Retiree, sex distinct, generational with Unisex, Social Security Data Scale, with job category Mortality adjustments and set-backs as described in the valuation.
+Actuarial cost method Entry Age Normal

+Inflation rate 2.40 percent

+Investment rate of return 6.90 percent

+Discount rate 6.90 percent

+Projected salary increase 3.40 percent

+Retiree healthcare participation Healthy retirees: 27.5%; Disabled retirees: 15%

+Healthy retirees and beneficiaries:

+Pub-2010 Healthy Retiree, sex distinct, generational with Unisex, Social Security Data Scale, with job category adjustments and set- backs as described in the valuation.
+Active members: Pub-2010

+Employee, sex distinct, generational with Unisex, Social Security Data Scale, with job category adjustments and set-backs as described in the valuation.
+Disabled retirees: Pub-2010 Disabled Retiree, sex distinct,

+Mortality generational with Unisex, Social Security Data Scale, with job category adjustments and set-backs as described in the valuation.

-NOTES TO THE BASIC FINANCIAL STATEMENTS For the Year Ended June 30, 2022
+NOTES TO THE BASIC FINANCIAL STATEMENTS For the Year Ended June 30, 2023

-NOTE 12 - OPEB - RETIREE HEALTH INSURANCE ACCOUNT - RHIA (GASB 75) - (Continued)
+NOTE 12 - OPEB - RETIREE HEALTH INSURANCE ACCOUNT - RHIA (GASB 75) continued

 Actuarial valuations of an ongoing plan involve estimates of value of reported amounts and assumptions about the probability of events far into the future.
 Actuarially determined amounts are subject to continual revision as actual results are compared to past expectations and new estimates are made about the future.
 Experience studies are performed as of December 31 of even numbered years.
-The method and assumptions shown are based on the 2018 Experience Study which is reviewed for the four-year period ending December 31, 2019.
+The method and assumptions shown are based on the 2020 Experience Study which is reviewed for the four-year period ending December 31, 2020.